Home > Articles > Mirror Formula - What is Mirror Equation?

 1/u+1/v = 1/f= 2/R

 The new Cartesian Sign Convention is used to avoid confusion in understanding the ray directions.
-Refer to the diagram for a better understanding.
+Please take a look at the diagram for a better understanding.

 • The optical center of the lens is taken into account when measuring all distances.